rethinking facades

 facades and heat

-I remember hot summer days when I would go for a walk in Berlin and all surfaces, facades and pavements alike, seemed to intensify the heat, make it more unbearable.
-And I thought, these kinds of naked stone dessert have something unescapable about them.
+I remember hot summer days when I would go for a walk in Berlin, and all surfaces, facades and pavements seemed to intensify the heat and make it more unbearable.
+And I thought, these stone deserts have something unescapable about them.

-At some point, I started to wonder whether anything could be done about the nakedness of cities.
+At some point, I started to wonder whether anything could be done about bare cities.

 Taking a look at nature

-Left to itself, nature avoids large, unbroken surfaces.
-In fact, if you look at trees, you will find two relevant aspects: A tree trunk is protected from the sunlight by hundreds or thousands of leaves.
+Left to its own devices, nature avoids large, unbroken surfaces.
+In fact, if you look at trees, you will find two relevant aspects: A tree trunk and the ground are protected from constant direct sunlight by hundreds or thousands of leaves.
 And those leaves are mobile.

-Compare that to a house facade and you have the opposite: large unbroken surfaces ideal to soak up heat and not a bit of mobility.
+Compare that to a common house facade and you have the opposite: large unbroken surfaces which soak up heat.

 How to break a facade’s surface and add mobile elements?